Christian-TechUCM/Fleiss-Kappa/README.md

 -[Windows Installation](https://github.com/Christian-TechUCM/Fleiss-Kappa#how-to-run-on-mac-os)

+If you would like to run this program in the terminal Make sure to install the [dependencies](https://github.com/Christian-TechUCM/Fleiss-Kappa#dependencies).
+The Main py file can be found [Here](Fleiss'kappa/Windows/Main.py)

 ## GUI:

 The Gui provides instructions on what types of files are accepted and how to use it.